s5k6/robust-int/README.md

     > parseOnly (decimal :: Parser Word8) $ pack "298"
     Right 42

 Both are wrong.
 The user did not say "42".
-The chosen type not big enough for 298.
+The chosen type is not big enough for 298, leading to overflow, **obscuring the error**.

 Improvement